 Note: 1000 repetitions.
 The outside good share is calibrated to 10% (instead of the 90% in the BLP data).
-All settings are calibrated to hold the average brand-level own price elasticty at 4.
+All settings are calibrated to hold the average brand-level own price elasticity at 4.

-Our last dissection investigates whether CES can predict BLP outcome better if the estimations and Exact Hat Algebra calculations are modified to account for oligopoly.15 We use the lowest setting for the outside good, 10%, so as to maximize the role of oligopoly forces.
-To avoid confounding functional form with market structure, we use the mixed CES setup for demand.
-Figure 3(b) shows the average bias (the difference between the blue and gray lines in the preceding figures) in each heterogeneity setting.16 The CES-OLY counterfactual predicts perfectly with homogeneous consumers, correcting the upward bias in monopolistic competition.
+have only a 10% share of the market.
+Here we maximize the role of oligopoly forces by using the lowest setting for the outside good, 10%.
+Figure 5(b) shows the average bias (the difference between the blue and gray lines in the preceding figures) in each heterogeneity setting.23 The CES-OLY counterfactual predicts perfectly with homogeneous consumers, correcting the upward bias in monopolistic competition.
 With β heterogeneity, the oligopoly adjustments on the estimation and counterfactual calculation reduce bias without fully eliminating it.

 The oligopoly adjustment offers the lowest improvement in the setting with α heterogeneity.
-As seen in Table 6, the reason for this is that CES-OLY estimates a larger $\check{\eta}$ (5.75 instead of 4.95), which is going in the right direction because the pass-through elasticity exceeds one.
+As seen in Table 8, the reason for this is that CES-OLY estimates a larger $\ddot{\eta}$ (5.75 instead of 4.95), which is going in the right direction because the pass-through elasticity exceeds one.
 The EHA partially undoes this by imposing a change in markups that entails incomplete pass-through (since it assumes CES under oligopoly).
 Thus, the "mistake" that the monopolistic competition version of CES makes (omitting oligopoly markup adjustment) is actually helpful in the presence of large amounts of α heterogeneity.
+The bottom line here is that the oligopoly markup adjustment helps-but only when Marshall's second law of demand holds.
+A DGP with super-passthrough, such as the mixed CES case with high α heterogeneity, is hard for the CES oligopoly approximation to fit.